CogStack/CogStack-NiFi/deploy/SERVICES.md

 ### MedCAT NLP
+[MedCAT](https://github.com/CogStack/MedCAT) is a named entity recognition and linking application for concept annotation from UMLS or any other source.
-MedCAT deployment consists of MedCAT NLP Service serving NLP models via RESTful API and MedCAT Trainer for collecting annotations and refinement of the NLP models.
+MedCAT deployment consists of [MedCAT NLP Service](https://github.com/CogStack/MedCATservice) serving NLP models via RESTful API and [MedCAT Trainer](https://github.com/CogStack/MedCATtrainer) for collecting annotations and refinement of the NLP models.

 ### MedCAT Service
 `nlp-medcat-medmen` serves a basic UMLS model trained on MedMentions dataset via RESTful API.
-The served model data is available in `../services/nlp-services/applications/medcat/models/medmen/` directory.
+The served model data is available in [`../services/nlp-services/applications/medcat/models/medmen/`](../services/nlp-services/applications/medcat/models/medmen`) directory.

 When deployed `nlp-medcat-medmen` exposes port `5000` on the container and binds it to port `5000` on the host machine.
 For example, to access the API endpoint to process a document by a service from `cognet` Docker network, the endpoint address would be `http://nlp-medcat-medmen:5000/api/process`.